 The immediate offset in the xorb instruction means that the values we load into %ebx must be adjusted appropriately.
 The and and or operations have the effect of destroying the value in %al, but by then we have already used %al, so this is no problem.
 (If we want to undertake another operation with the value in %eax, we must reload it from memory.)
-The push operation means that we must load into %ebp the address of a ret instruction and that, if we want the xor to be repeatable, we must rewrite the xorb instructions into the gadget each time.
+The push operation means that we must load into %ebp the address of a ret instruction and that, if we want the xor to be repeatable, we must rewrite the xorb instructions into the gadget each time, as described for repeatable addition above.
+Figure 8 gives the details for a (one-time) xor operation.